inter-ops/WKTypeScript/Example/README.md

   ...
 }
 ```
-Where `index.js` and `dist/` are both referenced to in the example projects, despite being at the root of this repository.
+Where `index.js` and `dist/` are both referenced-to in the example projects, despite being at the root of this repository.

 #### `JS.get()`

-Whether it be for generic use cases, or the requirement of all-encompassing functionality compressed into a single file, `JS.get()` is all you need.
+Whether it be for generic use cases, or the desire for all-encompassing functionality compressed into a single file, `JS.get()` is all you need.
 Once the TypeScript has been transpiled from `index.ts` to `index.js`, this function will return the contents of that compiled JavaScript file at `dist/index.js`.

 #### `JS.get(file: String)`
 If you are working with multiple TypeScript files for a more spread-out configuration of your project, this variation will return the contents of the input JavaScript file from within the `dist/` directory.